| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 weight lifting, running, rollerblading, working on his apartment

-My name is Guy Cosmo.
+and testing and developing the new Mygale F2000 cars.
+First message, 5/22/00.
+Hello Mr. Haney, My name is Guy Cosmo.
 I am a young American race driver pursuing

 my racing career in Europe.
 I have just read your article on